11 Ways That Food Can Keep You Awake At Night

 4. The Meal Is Too Heavy

-According to Sarah Remmer, a registered dietician based in Calgary over interview with Huffington Post, eating a meal too rich in fiber, fats and protein can be heavy and take more effort to digest.
+Sarah Remmer, a registered dietician based in Calgary, told HuffPost in an interview that a meal too rich in fiber, fats and protein can be heavy and take more effort to digest.
 Because it's slower to digest, it can lead to uncomfortable stomach pains, which can keep you awake and be less able to fall asleep when you desire.
 Be mindful of how much you are eating, and check in with your body to stop once you are almost full.

 5. You Have A Glass Of Wine

-"Even though alcohol may be relaxing and help you fall asleep, studies show it not only causes frequent waking at night, but it also reduces REM sleep, so often we won’t feel like we slept at all," says Darin Hulslander, Nutrition Coach, to me over email.
+"Even though alcohol may be relaxing and help you fall asleep, studies show [drinking alcohol before bed] not only causes frequent waking at night, but it also reduces REM sleep, so often we won’t feel like we slept at all," says Darin Hulslander, Nutrition Coach, to me over email.
 Be mindful of alcohol, and pick days to drink wisely.
 Perhaps having a few nights without the nightcap could benefit you!

 6. Your Food Contains Tyramine